logoDeveloper Hub

 Mainnet

 Because this operation issues a new transaction, the CLI needs the control keys to sign the operation.
-Because this tutorial only uses one control key in the Subnet, the process looks slightly different if you use multiple controls keys.
+Because this tutorial only uses one control key in the Avalanche L1, the process looks slightly different if you use multiple controls keys.
 The address needs to pay a TX fee of 0.001 AVAX.

 Your subnet auth keys for add validator tx creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]